kdheepak/blog/content/23-technical-writing.md

 <!-- BEGIN SLIDES -->

-To generate a PDF file :
+To generate a PDF file:

     pandoc document.md -o document.pdf

 It is as simple as that!
-To generate a HTML file :
+To generate a HTML file:

     pandoc document.md -o document.html